 No!
 Besides sheer curiosity, there is no reason to lift the lid.
 Since you can’t do anything with the pottery until it is cool, leave it alone.
 If you do lift up the lid, you take a chance of ruining our pottery.
 You can cause thermal shock, crazing, and even cracking.

 12. How Long Does A Firing Take from Beginning to End?

-Now this will depend on several things.
+Now, this will depend on several things.
 How big is your Kiln?
 How thick are your bricks?
-If you programed your Kiln for a slower fire and or slower cool down.
+If you programmed your Kiln for a slower fire or cool down.
 So the time will vary.

 I can tell you how long my Kiln takes.
 It is a smaller kiln, only 2.3 cubic feet of space and 3-inch brick.
 It takes around 36 hours from beginning to end (room temperature).
 For the best results don’t open until it’s at 125 degrees or room temperature.

 13. Is 3-Inch Brick Better Than 2 And A Half Inch Brick?